2015 Goody's Headache Relief Shot 500

 The 2015 Goody's Headache Relief Shot 500 was a NASCAR Sprint Cup Series race held on November 1, 2015, at Martinsville Speedway in Ridgeway, Virginia.
 Contested over 500 laps on the .526 mile (.847 km) short track, it was the 33rd race of the 2015 NASCAR Sprint Cup Series season, seventh race of the Chase and first race of the Eliminator Round.
 Jeff Gordon won the race, marking his first win of the season and also the last of his NASCAR career.
 Jamie McMurray finished second.
 Denny Hamlin, Dale Earnhardt Jr. and Kyle Busch rounded out the top-five.

 Joey Logano won the pole for the race and led a race high of 207 laps before being taken out by Matt Kenseth late in the race and finished 37th.
 The race had 21 lead changes among nine different drivers, 18 caution flag periods for 109 laps and one red flag period for 12 minutes and 46 seconds, caused by the Kenseth-Logano collision, for which Kenseth received a two-race suspension.

 This was the 93rd and final career win for Gordon, first of the season, ninth at Martinsville Speedway, 23rd at the track for Hendrick Motorsports and clinched Gordon a spot in the championship Ford EcoBoost 400 race at Homestead-Miami Speedway.
 He left Martinsville with an eight–point lead in the points standings.
 Chevrolet left with a 57–point lead over Toyota in the manufacturer standings.

 The Goody's Headache Relief Shot 500 was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Martinsville Speedway, the track where the race was held.

-Martinsville Speedway is an International Speedway Corporation-owned NASCAR stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
-At 0.526 mi in length, it is the shortest track in the NASCAR Sprint Cup Series.
-The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
-It is also the only race track that has been on the NASCAR circuit from its beginning in 1948.
-Along with this, Martinsville is the only NASCAR oval track on the entire NASCAR track circuit to have asphalt surfaces on the straightaways, then concrete to cover the turns.
+Martinsville Speedway is a 0.526 mi oval short track in Ridgeway, Virginia, United States, a community of Martinsville, Virginia.
 Eight drivers entered tied for the points lead.